 James moved back to London in 2014, and has since published another four book series, The Shifting Tides.

-His third series, The Firewall Trilogy, which uniquely blends fantasy and science fiction, is out in 2020.
+His third series, The Firewall Trilogy, which uniquely blends fantasy and science fiction, was released over 2020 and 2021.

 James Maxwell is represented by Robert Kirby at United Agents.